-The Matchday 5 World Cup 2026 qualifying clash between the Faroe Islands and Croatia will take place on September 5 at the Torsvollur Stadium in Torshavn.
+The Matchday 5 World Cup 2026 qualifier between the Faroe Islands and Croatia will take place on September 5 at the Tórsvøllur Stadium in Tórshavn.
 Faroe Islands vs. Croatia: prediction and betting odds, statistics.

 Faroe Islands

-In the last round, the team defeated Gibraltar 2-1 at home, ending a run of seven consecutive losses in World Cup qualifiers.
-However, the Faroese have conceded in 14 consecutive World Cup qualification matches.
-Despite this, they have scored in four of their last five matches in this tournament.
-With three points, Eidur Klakstein's side occupies 4th place in Group L, trailing their nearest rival by three points.
+In the last round, the team defeated Gibraltar 2-1 at home, ending a seven-match losing streak in World Cup qualifiers.
+However, the Faroese have conceded in 14 consecutive qualification matches.
+They have also scored in four of their last five games in this tournament.
+With three points, Eidur Klakstein's side is in fourth place in Group L, trailing the nearest competitor by three points.

 - No more than three goals have been scored in seven of the last nine World Cup qualifying matches for the Faroe Islands.